tonyanziano/accent-helper-electronjs/README.md

 ## Roadmap

 - Integrate with native Windows APIs to paste the character for you without needing to manually copy and paste
-- Shortcuts for individual keys (ex. pressing `Alt + ' + e` will copy è to clipboard directly without having to bring up the menu)
 - Light mode
 - Settings page?